500 Pushups a Day for 1 Month Results: Why It Improves Endurance but Not Optimal for Chest Growth

 Daniel

-Daniel from the YouTube channel NotDanny did 500 pushups a day for a month straight and posted his results to YouTube.
+Daniel from the YouTube channel NotDanny did 500 pushups daily for a month straight and posted his results to YouTube.
 Afterward, he also uploaded his video to multiple different sub-Reddits to answer questions that people may have had.

 Before getting into those, let’s take a look at his before and after pictures.